Cooking Time Adjustment Calculator

 Why Use It?

-- Saves timeย and ingredients: Avoid underโ or overโcooking by letting the tool do the Math.
+- Saves time and ingredients: Avoid under‑ or over‑cooking by letting the tool do the math.

 - Improves consistency: Formulas are based on heat transfer Science and common kitchen practice.